 Let’s try the fantastic flavor of Maharashtrian Misal Pav right now.

 You will find it hard to resist the appealing flavor of Pav Bhaji.
-This great recipe is a combination of soft bread and vegetable curry.
-It is derived from Maharashtra.
-And its origin is associated with lunches of textile workers in Mumbai in the 1850s.
+This great Maharashtrian recipe is a combination of soft bread and vegetable curry.
+Its origin is associated with lunches of textile workers in Mumbai in the 1850s.

 Nowadays, you can easily see its name on the menu of restaurants or vendors.
 Until now, this incredible food has existed for more than 150 years.
 Maharashtrians also eat it as a snack for mid-day meals.